schwaberdoodles/chef-cookbooks/ucs/README.md

 1. Chef Server - Either hosted or local http://wiki.opscode.com/display/chef/Chef+Server
 2. Chef workstation - Mac OS X or Linux
-3. A Chef node that abstracts and acts as a proxy for chef-client runs.
+3. A Chef node that abstracts and acts as a proxy for chef-client runs for UCS

 Attributes